TheFatDemon/Infractions-Legacy/README.md

 This node sets a player's max score.
 Replace # with a max score of 1 to 20.
 If no permission like this is found, it defaults to the max score you set in your config (ban_at_score).

     - infractions.maxscore.#

+This node excempts a player from being banned by this plugin:

+    - infractions.banexempt

 If you have the '*' permission, as given from PermissionsEx, you will be given the default max score provided in the config file.